devamitra-b/Maze_with_me/README.md

 The main goals of this repository are:

+* To understand the fundamentals of robotics
-* To build a strong foundation in electronics
+* To build a working maze-solving robot
-* To improve analytical and problem-solving skills
+* To improve logical thinking and problem-solving skills
-* To maintain well-organized study material
-* To simplify revision of important concepts
-* To develop practical understanding of circuits
+* To gain hands-on experience with hardware components
+* To document and organize the complete project

 ---

-## 📁 Tools & Resources
+## 📁 Tools & Technologies

+* Arduino IDE
+* Embedded C / Arduino Programming
-* Circuit simulation tools (Proteus / Multisim) *(optional)*
+* Simulation tools (if used)
-* Notes and diagrams for conceptual clarity
+* Basic electronics components

 ---